developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<WebSQLDBQuota value="20000"/>

 ### WebSQLDBPath
-Path to an existing directory to store Web SQL databases. **Applies only to Windows Mobile/CE using the Zebra Webkit.
-Case sensitive**.
+**Applies only to Windows Mobile/CE using the Zebra Webkit**.
+Path to an existing directory to store Web SQL databases.
+Case sensitive.

 **Possible Values**: